Quality of Housing

 Antisocial Behaviour and Complaints

-Our Tenancy Sustainment team continues to go from strength to strength.
+Our income team continues to go from strength to strength.
 Last year they managed to gain over half a million pounds in additional income for our tenants.
 A phenomenal achievement.
-If you would like to find out if your income can be maximised, then please get in touch.
-Our team would love to help you.

 Average number of days taken to re-let properties

 Rent and Money

 We collected 103.7% of the rent due to us, which is significantly higher than the Scottish average of 99.3%.
 This figure also includes former tenants who were in rent arrears, which is why this figure is above 100%.

 We lost less money this year through our properties being empty.
 This is linked to our performance around the average time taken to re-let properties.

 Rent collected as percentage of rent due